Skip to content

 Read and write configuration settings

-def print_config(section: str, key: str) -> None
+python def print_config(section: str, key: str) -> None

 Print a single config setting to stdout.